Upper Tier Handbook View

 Students may not leave campus and wander the neighborhood at any time.

-Students are asked not to engage in risky behavior like misusing playground equipment, doing flips off tables or playground equipment, sitting in the middle of the parking lot, climbing trees and the like.
+Students may not throw footballs, frisbees, etc in the parking lot where cars are parked.
+They must go to the far rear of the parking lot to engage in this activity.
+Only spike ball may be played in close proximity to the cars in the lot.
+Students are asked not to engage in horseplay or risky behavior like doing flips off tables or playground equipment, sitting in the middle of the parking lot, climbing trees and the like.

 Parents monitor all public areas during the school day to ensure safety and proper behavior.

 Extra caution is requested in the parking lots, the maximum speed should be 5 mph.

 Cell phones will be off when students are in class.